aaronxyliu/aaronxyliu.github.io/_posts/2023-05-08-academic-writing2.md

 Notice that abbreviations are not normally italicized.

+Here are some common-used abbreviations in papers.

+> e.g.   ("exampli gratia", a Latin phrase that means "for example")
+> et al.  (Latin term "et alia", which means "and others")
+> etc.    (Latin term "et cetera", which means "and similar things")
+> i.e.    (Latin term "id est", which means "that is")

 ### Personal Names

 In general, do not abbreviate a person's first or last name.
 Once you have used a full name in text, use just the person's **last** name in subsequent references.